 Tooth Extractions – Plano, TX

-The dentists at Dental Renaissance work hard to protect natural teeth as no restoration feels quite like them.
-If your oral health is in danger of a spreading infection or your tooth is significantly damaged with no way to rebuild or restore it, then a tooth extraction will more than likely be performed.
-The good news is you can expect your treatment to be as comfortable as possible thanks to our dental professionals and sedation therapy options.
+The dentists at the dental office of Kari Blankenship, DDS work hard to protect natural teeth as no restoration feels quite like them.
+If your oral health is in danger of a spreading infection or a tooth is significantly damaged with no way to restore it, then tooth extractions in Plano, TX will more than likely be recommended.
+The good news is you can expect your treatment to be as comfortable as possible thanks to our dental professionals and sedation options.

 Different Types of Tooth Extractions

 Simple extractions are performed when the tooth is clearly visible.
-In this instance, the extraction process is as simple as removing the tooth from the periodontal ligament, then taking the tooth out of the jaw using a pair of dental forceps.
+In this instance, the extraction process is as simple as taking the tooth out using a pair of dental forceps (after numbing a patient).
 Surgical extractions require an additional step of making an incision inside the gum tissue because the tooth is trapped underneath the gums or a neighboring tooth.

-For a majority of patients, the mouth cannot accommodate the addition of wisdom teeth.
-Wisdom teeth can easily cause crowding and misalignment, leading to chronic pain in the back of the mouth, oral infections and an increased risk of tooth decay.
-In rare cases, the mouth can accommodate wisdom teeth, however this is determined at the dentist’s discretion.
-If our office believes that your mouth is at risk, we’ll perform an extraction to protect your oral health and reduce your risk for dental disease.
+For the majority of patients, their mouth cannot accommodate the presence of their wisdom teeth.
+Wisdom teeth can easily cause crowding and misalignment, leading to chronic pain towards the back of the jaw and an increased risk of infection.
+If our dental office believes that you or your child is at risk, we’ll perform an extraction to protect your/their oral health and reduce the risk for dental disease.

 Multiple Tooth Extractions

 Some patients experience the eruption of multiple teeth due to genetics and therefore need them extracted.
 Other patients may need multiple teeth removed in order to start orthodontic treatment.
 More commonly, multiple tooth extractions are performed when extensive decay is present or if serious trauma has occurred.
-Prior to your treatment, we’ll make sure that you understand all the steps of your treatment plan and help you plan ahead for restorative treatments like dentures, bridges or dental implants.
+Prior to your treatment, we’ll make sure that you understand all the steps of your procedure and help you choose how to replace your extracted teeth if necessary.

 Extraction Site Preservation

-Bone begins to deteriorate as soon as teeth are removed, which is why we recommend preservation after extraction.
-By fortifying bone around the missing teeth, we can improve your chances of receiving a dental implant without delay.
-Fortifying bone keeps it strong and thick enough for a titanium implant to integrate with effectively.
+The nearby jawbone begins to deteriorate as soon as a tooth is removed, which is why we recommend site preservation after an extraction.
+By fortifying the bone around a missing tooth, we can improve your chances of receiving a dental implant without delay.
+This keeps it strong and thick enough for a titanium implant to integrate with it effectively.

-After an extraction, make sure to follow all of the dentist’s detailed instructions to prevent complications later.
+After an extraction, be sure to follow all of your dentist’s detailed instructions to prevent complications.
 Some of these aftercare tips include but are not limited to:

 - Resting for the next couple of days